Select Page

 • Distribution function.
 The user can choose which type of plot is used to represent the distributions of the random effects: boxplots, pdf (probability density function) or cdf (cumulative distribution function).

 • Individual estimates.
-The user can define which estimator is used for the definition of the individual parameters and thus for the random effects (conditional mean, conditional mode, or simulated random effects)
+The user can define which estimator is used for the definition of the individual parameters and thus for the random effects (conditional mean, conditional mode, or conditional distribution)

 • Visual cues: If boxplot has been selected, the user can choose to add or hide dotted lines to mark the median or quartiles of a standard Gaussian distribution.